-The short story: A higher thread count usually indicates a better quality fabric, which should be softer and have a finer texture - and it will cost more.
+The short story: A higher thread count usually indicates a better quality fabric, which should be softer and have a finer texture.
+Higher Thread counts also cost more.

-Linen Obsession's Guide to what Thread Counts really mean:
+Linen Obsession's Guide to what Thread Count really means:

 “Basic quality” bed linen has 132 to 144 Thread Count

 “Good quality” starts at 180 to 220 Thread Count (great for kids rooms)

 “Great quality” is 300 Thread Count plus (great for master bedroom)